bbc/tams/docs/adr/0045-flow-init-segments.md

 * Good, because it requires little/no spec changes
 * Good, because it doesn't require format-specific Flow parameters
-* Neutral, because it doesn't allow for different init segments for different parts of the Flow
-  * Note: It is not clear we have a real use case for this as a new init segment likely means a change to the technical parameters, which requires a new Flow in TAMS
-  * Initial testing indicates common fMP4/DASH players do not support multiple init segments
 * Neutral, because extensions such as C2PA metadata should be supported as the sequence of init and media segments isn't changed
+* Bad, because it doesn't allow for different init segments for different parts of the Flow
+  * Relevant formats support multiple init-segments via features such as "multi-Period" manifests
+  * Some relevant formats may use init segments to signal minor changes to encoding parameters
 * Bad, because the approach is somewhat unintuitive
 * Bad, because it may result in unexpected behaviour with existing TAMS implementations